satish-mukhekar/textifyfrontend/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ab63a691-cdbd-414f-8400-3e109c03a436) and start prompting.
+Simply visit the [ Project](https://lovable.dev/projects/ab63a691-cdbd-414f-8400-3e109c03a436) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via  will be committed automatically to this repo.

 **Use your preferred IDE**